Amazon AWS, Microsoft Azure, or Google Cloud – What Cloud Platform Should I Consider for My Next SaaS App?

 AWS was an early pioneer in the cloud computing space and continues to lead innovation.
 In particular, serverless functions are another area where AWS recently blazed trails with AWS Lambda.

 Microsoft Azure has been the second top cloud service provider.
 Many enterprises already deploy Windows and other Microsoft software, which significantly contributes to Azure’s success.
-It is best for Microsoft stack dev (.net, MS SQL server).
-It works for others too, but this is where AWS excels.
+It is best for Microsoft stack dev (.NET, MS SQL Server).
+It works for others, too, but this is where AWS excels.

 Google Cloud Platform is still catching up with its two competitors, but Google Cloud Platform is often cited as a world leader in the field of artificial intelligence.
 Google Cloud offers the AI Platform, a fully managed, end-to-end platform for data science and machine learning.